 AS/RS to the Rescue

 There’s a wide variety of AS/RS technologies on the market – some of which come with a hefty price tag.
-However, the most affordable and flexible solutions are horizontal carousels, vertical carousels and vertical lift modules.
+However, the most affordable and flexible solutions include Vertical Buffer Modules, Vertical Lift Modules, Vertical Carousel Modules and Horizontal Carousel Modules.
 The selection of the most appropriate AS/RS for your reverse logistics operation is dependent on a variety of factors, including number of inbound returns received per day, the size variability of the returned goods, and the desired rate of throughput for returns.

-By applying flexible and affordable automated storage and retrieval systems—such as horizontal carousels, vertical carousels, VLMs and VBMs—with integrated inventory management software to your return logistics function, you will benefit from:
+By combining these flexible and affordable automated storage and retrieval systems with integrated inventory management software to your return logistics function, you will benefit from:

 - - A significant reduction in inventory costs